mikaelbr/mversion/README.md

 Use -m to auto commit and tag.
 Apply optional message and use '%s' as placeholder for the updated version.
 Default message is 'v%s' where %s is replaced with new version.

+--no-prefix (or -n for short) is used when you want to make a tag without v as prefix.
+This does not change behaviour of the message, just the tag name.

 --
 Ex: "mversion minor -m"
 Ex: "mversion minor -m 'Bumped to v%s'"